OluwafunmilayoB12/TechNova-Cloud-Health-Technical-Debt-Audit-case-study/README.md

 ## CONTEXT AND PROBLEM

 TechNova Software Inc. is a fast-growing SaaS company based in Nairobi, Kenya.
-Recently, leadership noticed that **the technical debt of 33% was accumulated during the period of growth at all cost** between July and August 2025, engineering leadership was facing significant **operational friction**.
+Recently, leadership noticed that **the technical debt of 33% was accumulated during the growth-at-all-costs period** between July and August 2025, engineering leadership was facing significant **operational friction**.

 ### Problem Statement
- TechNova is experiencing significant operational friction and accumulated technical debt that built up during the "growth-at-all-cost" phase, this affects the CTO & Engineering Managers by increasing the platform inefficiency and stability.
+ TechNova is experiencing significant operational friction and accumulated technical debt that built up during the growth-at-all-cost phase, this affects the CTO & Engineering Managers by increasing the platform inefficiency and stability.
  We need to run Root Cause Analysis & trend analysis to perform a full audit of all cloud resources, to identify and reduce technical debt and critical vulnerabilities, aiming to lower the percentage of affected resources to below 5% and decrease the total vulnerability count by at least 60% after remediation.